One-Dimensional Primordial Gravitational Waves In Pure Quadratic Gravity: One--Dimensional Solutions

-and use the equation (10) to calculate its power spectrum, the graph for such spectrum is similar to the graph illustrated in Fig.1.
-In this figure, $\Omega(k)= \Omega_{h}(\tau_0,k)$, $a(\tau_0)=1$ and we assume $b=\kappa=3$.
+and use the equation (10) to calculate its spectral power.
+The graph for the spectrum of perturbation (11) is illustrated in Fig.1 in which $\Omega(k)= \Omega_{h}(\tau_0,k)$, $a(\tau_0)=1$ and we assume $a= b =3$.
 To be more precise, Fig.1 shows the spectrum of the (tensorial) primordial perturbations produced in the geometry of the very early universe, at the present time $\tau=\tau_0$, in terms of the comoving wave number.
 In the presented frequency range, it is seen that by increasing the wave number, the spectrum takes a scale--invariant character.
-Such a character for primordial fluctuations is predicted by the cosmic inflationary scenarios based on the symmetry breaking phase transition of a self--ordering scalar field~\cite{Smith 2008}.\\ At the end of this section, we draw the reader's attention to two points about the spectral graph (Fig.1):\\ 1) By increasing numerical coefficients $b, \kappa$, the graph moves to the right and up (and vise versa).\\ 2) This graph qualitatively resembles the spectral graph for a driven harmonic oscillator where the main similarities return to the presence of a spectrum peak and decreasing character at high frequencies.
+Such a character for primordial fluctuations is predicted by the cosmic inflationary scenarios based on the symmetry breaking phase transition of a self--ordering scalar field~\cite{Smith 2008}.\\ In the end, we draw the reader's attention to two points about the spectral graphs show in Fig.1 and Fig.2 :\\ 1) By increasing numerical coefficients $a, b $, the graph moves to the right and up (and vise versa).\\ 2) These graphs qualitatively resemble the spectral graph for a driven harmonic oscillator where the main similarities return to the presence of a spectrum peak and decreasing character at high frequencies.